Natural, artificial and synthetic fibres:

 • Chemical, structural and functional characteristics

-Natural fibres
+Natural fibers

-Production 2024 – 32.7 million tons (26% of the total 124 million tons of fibers produced)
+Production 2024 – 32.7 million tons (26% of the total 124 million tons of fiber produced)

-Fibers obtained directly from animal, vegetable and mineral sources subjected to mechanical processes, without affecting their molecular structure
+Natural fibres obtained directly from animal, vegetable and mineral sources subjected to mechanical processes, without affecting their molecular structure

 • Natural fibres of vegetal origin - cotton, linen, hemp, jute, ramie or nettle, sisal, coconut, broom, hibiscus, manila, straw, bamboo, soy, kapok